dektronics/printalyzer-timer/README.md

 Videos demonstrating the project are here:
 * [Introducing the Printalyzer](https://youtu.be/2FPqqqVILP8)

 Note: This project is currently a work-in-progress, so expect the hardware and software to be continuously evolving.
+The last functional version of this repository, using the revision A prototype hardware, was
+'main-board-rev-a-186-g9bce418'.

 ## Project Layout